egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 looking for an external function name.

-But this set-list approach would probably end up requiring yet another function argument toward our beleagured virtual function name (which still on the drawing board); one where it instructs a certain node to return to another arbitrary node in the syntax tree.
+But this set-list approach would probably end up requiring yet another function argument toward our beleaguered virtual function name (which still on the drawing board); one where it instructs a certain node to return to another arbitrary node in the syntax tree.